 Symptoms of Gum Disease

 Everyone has bacteria in their gums.
-In fact, small amounts of bacteria are good for us.
-However, when bacteria start to multiply in your mouth, they can often become out of control, growing and multiplying until the bacteria cause severe problems.
-There are certain symptoms that are very telling of gum disease, such as the following.
+Small amounts of bacteria are beneficial to our health.
+However, when bacteria multiply in your mouth, they can grow uncontrollably and lead to severe problems.
+At our Wilmington Delaware dentist office, we recognize that specific symptoms can indicate advanced gingivitis, such as the following.

 - Swollen or “gummy” gums that protrude further than usual